Prep Time: 15 minutes | Cook Time: 2 to 2-1/4 hours

 I’m off to Arizona then San Diego to interview Ina Garten onstage.
 Two nights in a row = twice the fun because I really enjoy being with Ina.
 This week we’ll chat about her new book and about Thanksgiving, because who could hang out with her and not talk turkey?
 Speaking of which, I’m a fan of the do-ahead turkey from her book Make It Ahead.
 You pour gravy on the bottom of an ovenproof platter, arrange sliced turkey on top, then reheat in the oven before serving.
 Genius.

 Side dishes are on my mind, too, and for that I’m switching to another cook I admire and respect, Nancy Silverton.
-In her new book Mozza at Home, she has a recipe for Braised Celery that will turn your heads upside down.
-It involves slow- and high-temp oven-braising of the hearts, which come out caramelized, almost meaty miracles (it also calls from two kinds of olive oil, but I used a good extra-virgin olive oil for the whole thing).
+In her new book Mozza at Home, she has a recipe for Braised Celery that will turn your heads around.
+It involves slow- and high-temp oven-braising of the hearts which come out caramelized, almost meaty miracles (it also calls from two kinds of olive oil, but I used a good extra-virgin olive oil for the whole thing).
 The reason this recipe lines up with Thanksgiving planning is because of all the chopped celery stalks we use in stuffing, soups, and turkey stock.
 Save the celery hearts and make this the day after for a light meatless dish, optional leftover stuffing on the side.

 3 celery heads